Alec-Alameddine/poker-showdown/README.md

 **7. Three of a Kind:**

-Three cards of the same value
+Three cards of the same value.

 **8. Two-Pair:**

+Two cards of one value, coupled with another two cards of another value.

+**9. Pair:**

+Two cards of the same value.

+**10. High Card:**

+If no other hand is present, the hand containing the highest card(s) wins.

 ### Hold'Em Hand Evaluation Rules